aj-alonso/filtration_domination/experiments/README.md

 paper.
 It also includes the scripts that generate all tables of the paper.

 It consists of two main parts:
-- `experiment_runner`, which is a Rust application that use the `filtration-domination` Rust library of the parent directory and runs the experiments.
-The data from the experiments in saved in `.csv` files in the `charts` directory.
+- `experiment_runner`, which is a Rust application that uses the `filtration-domination` Rust library of the parent directory and runs the experiments.
+The data from the experiments is saved in `.csv` files in the `charts` directory.

-- `process_charts.r` is an R script that reads all `.csv` files and generates automatically the LaTeX tables included in the paper.
+- `process_charts.r` is an R script that reads all the `.csv` files and generates automatically the LaTeX tables included in the paper.

 All this is glued together with the `run_experiments.sh` shell script.